-Starting from those early pioneer attempts, according to a personal recollection of Ranft himself [173], it is possible to distinguish three different generation of "Fluka" codes along the years, which can be roughly identified as the Fluka of the '70s (main authors J. Ranft and J. Routti), the Fluka of the '80s (P. Aarnio, A. Fassò, H.-J. Möhring, J. Ranft, G.R.
-Stevenson), and the Fluka of today (A. Fassò, A. Ferrari, J. Ranft and P.R.
+Starting from those early pioneer attempts, according to a personal recollection of Ranft himself [179], it is possible to distinguish three different generation of "Fluka" codes along the years, which can be roughly identified as the Fluka of the '70s (main authors J. Ranft and J. Routti), the Fluka of the '80s (P. Aarnio, A. Fassò, H.-J. Möhring, J. Ranft, G.R.
+Stevenson), and the modern Fluka (A. Fassò, A. Ferrari, J. Ranft and P.R.
+Sala).
+The fourth Fluka generation started in 2019 with the surviving Fluka Authors (A. Fasso', A. Ferrari and P.R.
 Sala).